qa-Ashut0sh/Portfolio/README.md

   * Bug #2.
 Check [the screenshot of the bug report in Jira](https://drive.google.com/file/d/1cxSpuiq7fJdJ6vMsxDxBJ4zhgB_viHsC/view?usp=sharing).
   * Bug #3.
 Check [the screenshot of the bug report in Jira](https://drive.google.com/file/d/1Lzp0OVHE31IOOE_lTtLB_0HGdXvOS7ie/view?usp=sharing).
 #### Test Cases
-Here is a [pdf file](https://drive.google.com/file/d/1zvLkq5kLjTCiXM7apNjEXdVb1q9SAZMO/view?usp=drive_link), where you can view my sample testcases for all types of testing like API, UI and SQL.
+Here is a [pdf file](https://drive.google.com/file/d/1zvLkq5kLjTCiXM7apNjEXdVb1q9SAZMO/view?usp=drive_link), where you can view my sample test cases for all types of testing like API, UI and SQL.
 ## Additional Points
 I am also working as a freelancer/part-time blog article writer for one of my [US client](https://automatenow.io/), written over 60+ articles in testing domain.
   * [Sample article #1](https://automatenow.io/what-is-automated-testing/)